CRISPR cell line development with FluidFM®

 Especially suited for hard-to-transfect cells

 The direct intra-nuclear injection with FluidFM is a very gentle and efficient transfection method.
-As the insertion of the probe does not compromise cell viability, it can even be used for injecting plasmids, gRNAs or CRISPR-complexes directly into the nucleus of many hard-to-transfect cells with exceptional viability, including stem cells, primary cells and neurons.
+As the insertion of a FluidFM Probe does not compromise cell viability, it can even be used for injecting plasmids, gRNAs or CRISPR-complexes directly into the nucleus of many hard-to-transfect cells with exceptional viability, including stem cells, primary cells and neurons.

 Straight forward multiplexing & stack editing